Emarsys-US/Emarsys-postman-collection/readme.md

 ## Troubleshooting

 ### Requests aren't being authenticated, wsse-header value in X-WSSE headers is marked as an "Unresolved Variable"
-This Postman collection will generate the wsse-header variable for you, but sometimes Postman doesn't like it initially.
+- This Postman collection will generate the wsse-header variable for you, but sometimes Postman doesn't like it initially.
 To fix this, simply save what you're doing and restart Postman
+- If restarting doesn't solve the issue, double-check that the API call you're trying to make is from inside the provided environment.
+The environment itself contains the logic for authenticating requests and generating the X-WSSE header, so a request that is executed outside the context of this environment would have no authentication logic